syncfusion-content/blazor-docs/blazor/mention/working-with-data.md

 ### OnActionBegin event

 The `OnActionBegin` event is triggers whenever the Mention component starts to fetch data from a remote server using the `DataSource` or `DataManager` properties.
-The event is passed a `ActionEventArgs` object as a parameter, which contains information about the data fetch process.
+The event is passed a `ActionBeginEventArgs` object as a parameter, which contains information about the data fetch process.

 {% highlight razor %}